"I feared for my life": Collins Atta Poku speaks on why he left Wontumi Sports

 "I had no problem with anyone at the media house, but I was uncomfortable with one human being.
 Someone made an attempt on my life, and that’s why I had to leave," he disclosed.

-Bishop Atta Poku has built a strong reputation in Ghanaian sports journalism, known for his in-depth analysis and engaging commentary.
+Collins Atta Poku has built a strong reputation in Ghanaian sports journalism and is known for his in-depth analysis and engaging commentary.

 Over the years, he has worked with several top media houses, earning respect among sports fans and industry professionals.